 To maximize muscle protein synthesis, aim to consume protein within 2 hours after your swim.
 Eating a well-balanced diet with the right macronutrients throughout the day is crucial for optimal results from your swimming.
 However, research shows that the timing of these nutrients can significantly influence tissue repair and recovery¹, even though the post-exercise anabolic window seems to be a lot wider than once thought.

 Protein, carbs, and healthy fats are the fundamental components of a post-swimming meal.
 Carbs act as the main fuel.
 Protein, on the other hand, repairs muscle tissue, which wears out during swimming.
-When planning meals after swimming, the percent that each macro should contribute to your total energy intake should be within the following ranges²
+When planning meals after swimming, the percent that each macro should contribute to your total energy intake should be within the following ranges²:

 Proteins consist of 20 differently categorized amino acids³.
-These amino acids are key players in muscle protein synthesis and help promote muscle growth.
+These amino acids are key players in muscle protein synthesis and help promote muscle growth⁴.
 So, consuming proteins after your swim is essential for repairing and rebuilding your muscles.

-Before we dive into how much protein you should consume after swimming, note that scientific evidence supports the benefits of having protein both before and after your workout.
+Before we dive into how much protein you should consume after swimming, note that scientific evidence supports the benefits of having protein both before and after your workout⁵.
 To truly maximize the effects, it's important to consume an adequate amount of protein throughout the day, not just after you hit the pool.

 Author’s tip: Green Chef is a certified organic company by the USDA, focusing on high-quality ingredients for its meal kits.
 You’ll be able to eat the right things without using precious training hours in the grocery store instead of the pool.
 You can also get a free 20-minute coaching session with one of its in-house nutritionists to help you get started.